The Only Winter Bucket List You Need to get your Family Feeling Festive for the Holidays

 Some homemade gift ideas that I would love to create include:

 - I would love to get into canning and make pickles, salsa, red pepper jelly and jams;

 - Heating pads will with rice and essential oils (I’d have to learn to sew);

-- Knitted throws, macrame plant hangers, crocheted toques….or anything else with holes in it because I love how they look!
+- Knitted throws, macrame plant hangers, crocheted toques….or anything else with holes in it…because I love how it looks!

 Play in the Snow

 If you don’t have snow at your fingertips, dedicate a weekend to finding some!

 We live in a pretty mild climate in the Pacific Northwest, and on Vancouver Island in particular.
 We live near mountains, so we can always see if it has snowed up there.
 If it has, then we know we can go for a drive or a hike to find the snow.